-Perigee-Syzygy is a work inspired by the tetrad of supermoons in 2015.
-The music stems from various influences such as Steve Reich, Muse, Vienna Teng, and Sō Percussion.
-The music mixes traditional chamber music, Electronic Dance Music, and sampling to create an ever-changing atmosphere.
-In this piece, I wanted to create an aural and visual effect unlike any other that I’ve experienced.
+Perigee-Syzygy is a work inspired by the tetrad of super moons in 2015.
+The music stems from various influences such as Steve Reich, Music, Vienna Teng, and Sō Percussion.
+The music mixes traditional chamber music, electronic dance music, and sampling to create an ever-changing atmosphere.
+My goal in this piece was to create and aural and visual effect and visual effect unlike any other that I've experienced.
 I included the use of lightbulbs to represent the different sections of the piece and the progression of the moon around the Earth at the time of eclipse.
 Also included is sunlight from an off-stage projector.

 Instrumentation: B-flat clarinet, 2 marimbas (one 5-octave, one 4.5-octave), 2 standard vibraphones, 2 pianos, 2 djembes, 2 multiple percussion set-ups (snare drum, kick drum, brake drum, ribbon crasher, two bongos, G and C crotales - low octave), 6 speakers, laptop with MASCHINE Software, MASCHINE Hardware, 6 lamps (including one with a red bulb next to the clarinetist).